avalkon/auto-refresh/README.md

 # auto-refresh v0.2.70
 Python tool to automatically refresh, acquire and submit in Raterhub.
 See demo.png and demo2.png to see what it looks like.
 Nothing is ever sent off your computer.
+The settings menu now enables switching between operating system image sets.

 # Auto-Refresh and Acquire
 Automatically refreshes on NTA, acquires on Acquire if available.
 The auto-acquire is not quite as fast as an extension can